cosmobobak/viridithas/README.md

-## Virtue, a chess engine based on the VICE chess engine video series.
+## Viridithas II, a chess engine based on the VICE chess engine video series.